Kirbiflint50/KirbiDSMx64-OPS/README.md

 KirbiDSMx64-OPS is re-made and the code is written in C\C++ and the UI is made in Qt.
 In this disassembler there are some more features which one of those is the .NET Decompiler plugin that is written in C#

-The idea to make an 64 disassembler it comes me because my passion of coding is always more good and my knowledge It is always more better I think.
-Another reason that i decided to make this Disassembler, it is that i'm inspired of x64dbg since it is a very nice debugger, then i decided to make something my own.
+The idea to make the 64 disassembler it comes to me because of the passion of coding that is always more good and my knowledge It is always more better.
+Another reason why I've decided to make this happen, it is that I'm inspired of x64dbg since it is a very nice debugger, then I've chosen to make something on my own.

 ## Some Screenshots